Venue: Executive Meeting Room - The Guildhall

-A copy of the record of the previous decisions taken at Cabinet on 12 March 2019 will follow.
+A copy of the record of the previous decisions taken at Cabinet on 12 March 2019to be confirmed as a correct record.

 The purpose of this report is to update Members on a number of issues regarding housing targets, delivery and supply.
 This includes recent Government announcements and the implications for both the emerging Local Plan and the process for determining planning applications.
 Those announcements have also enabled the completion of the Council's Authority Monitoring Report which assessed the operation of the current adopted Local Plan policies (including housing delivery) for the year to 31 March 2018 and seeks permission for publication of the report on the Council's website.

 (1) Note the issues covered in this report, and in particular the implications for the local plan and determination of planning applications;

 (2) Endorse the proposals to brief Planning Committee on the implications of these announcements for determining planning applications; and

 (3) Approve the publication of the Authority Monitoring Report on the Council's website.

 (1)Noted the issues covered in this report, and in particular the implications for the local plan and determination of planning applications;